Board of Directors

 Director

-Kelly Schreiner earned a B.S. in Special Education from Vanderbilt, before beginning her teaching career at the Davison School for Speech and Language in Decatur.
+Kelly Schreiner, M.Ed., earned a B.S. in Special Education from Vanderbilt, before beginning her teaching career at the Davison School for Speech and Language in Decatur.
 After 8 years of teaching all grade levels from kindergarten to middle school and earning an M.Ed. in Learning Disabilities, Kelly was fortunate to join the staff at the Wardlaw School of the Atlanta Speech School.
 Kelly has spent 22 years as a classroom teacher of dyslexic 4th and 5th graders, and for the last two years has served as the Curriculum Specialist/Teacher Mentor.
 Kelly has been a member of IDA for many years and has volunteered for both the Dyslexia Dash and IDA conferences.
 She has also had a strong private practice for over 20 years and is a Wilson Certified teacher.
 Kelly joins the DA-GA board in 2017 now that her children are grown and she finds herself with time to give back to an organization that has helped so many students, families, and teachers.

 Lindsay Stewart